syncfusion-content/uwp-docs/uwp/Timepicker/Appearance-and-Styling.md

 documentation: ug
 ---

-# Appearance and Styling in UWP TimePicker (SfTimePicker)
+# Appearance and Styling in UWP TimePicker

 ## Accent Brush